Dato-Futbol/passing-networks/README.md

 # passing-networks

+![plots/France-Belgium.png]

-Here you can find a couple of R functions to create customized passing networks with event data by Statsbomb or tracking data by Metrica Sport.
+Here you can find a couple of R functions to create customized *passing networks* with event data by Statsbomb or tracking data by Metrica Sport.

 First, i would suggest to read this article in order to get some general context and more details of this work.